Here are some frequently asked questions from teachers and advisors in Schools and Colleges.

 GCSE and/or A level requirements are applied to some activities.

 To evaluate the impact of our work we use the Higher Education Access Tracker (HEAT).
-Information about the students who take part in our activities is recorded in this secure database.
+Information about the students who take part in our activities is recorded in this secure database to monitor the progression of Students to Higher Education.
+In addition, we utilise a range of approaches to qualitative evaluation in order to measure the impact of our activities.

 We have a dedicated webpage to explain the Widening Participation Data Protection Privacy Notice.